juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 Upon mount point recovery, application pods will not be able to access files previously opened.
 Please retry in the application and reopen the files to avoid exceptions.
 :::

 To enable automatic mount point recovery, applications need to [set `mountPropagation` to `HostToContainer` or `Bidirectional`](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) in pod `volumeMounts`.
-In this way, host mount is propagated to the pod:
+In this way, host mount is propagated to the pod, so when mount pod restarts by accident, CSI Driver will bind mount once again when host mount point recovers.

 ```yaml {12-18}
 apiVersion: apps/v1